 Writing a book that is saleable (well written, grammatically correct, has a place in the market, is original etc.) is by no means easy.
 But when it comes to self-publishing, that really is the easy bit.

 The marketing is the hard part.
 It is a constant slog and if you aren’t willing to market your book, you’re just not going to sell it.
-There is plenty of help available online if you’re not sure of the best way to market your book, for example, J. D. Barker has a great video about modernising the publishing model.
+There is plenty of help available online if you’re not sure of the best way to market your book, for example, J. D. Barker, who has a great video about modernising the publishing model, has used this method to get himself a best seller.

 Think about it – there are over two million books available on Amazon right now.
 If we ignore the ones by already well-known authors that are pretty much guaranteed to be best sellers, that still leaves a good 1.9 million books.
 If even ten percent of those books are in your niche, that’s some serious competition.